Teacher Training Opportunities

 You will need the name and contact details of two references.
 They can be academic or professional references.
 Make sure you have contacted your referees in advance to ensure they are ready to respond quickly to any reference requests, as otherwise this could hold up your application.

-WHAT IF I NEED IN-SCHOOL EXPERIENCE?
+HOW CAN I GET IN-SCHOOL EXPERIENCE?

-To support your application to train to teach you can visit local schools to get unpaid experience in the classroom before you start your initial teacher training (ITT).
+To support your application to train to teach, you can visit local schools to get unpaid experience in the classroom before you start your initial teacher training (ITT).

 We strongly encourage potential teacher training candidates to take up the offer of school experience.